-Even though comprehensive hurricane insurance coverage for commercial properties must often be accomplished across multiple different policies in order to address the full spectrum of needs, it is ultimately up to the policyholder to ensure coverage is adequate.
+Even though comprehensive hurricane insurance coverage for commercial properties must often be accomplished by purchasing multiple different policies in order to address the full spectrum of needs, it is ultimately up to the policyholder to ensure property coverage is adequate.
 To determine this, it’s important to look at what typically is and isn’t covered when it comes to hurricane-related damages.

 What May Be Covered

-Typically, with combined commercial property, windstorm, and flood insurance policies, business owners should anticipate the following will be covered in the event of a hurricane:
+Typically, with combined commercial property, business interruption, windstorm, and flood insurance policies, business owners should anticipate the following will be covered in the event of a hurricane:

 Buildings and Structures: When a hurricane causes property and structural damage, that portion of the loss is generally covered.
 This includes office buildings, production facilities, and other business structures.

 The Contents of the Property: Most standard commercial insurance policies will cover the contents inside of the property, including furnishings, fixtures, computers, electronic equipment, and other items within the interior damaged by a hurricane.
 Despite this, more specialized types of equipment and property stored in the property may not be covered unless additional coverage has been purchased.